micahhsu/micahhsu.github.io/_projects/frc-arm/index.md

   <source src="/projects/frc-arm/arm3-prototype.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>
-We eventually decided against this design because although fast, it only allows full extension or retraction, with no intermediate positions.
-We required the system to have precise extension, extend and retract in less than a second, and be lightweight.

 # Design
-After debating on constant force springs, lead screws, and pneumatic cylinders, I decided on a belt-driven design.
+After prototyping and discussing constant force springs, lead screws, and pneumatic cylinders, I decided on a belt-driven design.
 With this, I had to figure the very complex geometry for this robot.
-Given the constraints of the robot size and the desired extension, I really learned how to make nice, detailed sketches.
+Given the constraints of the robot size and the desired extension, I learned how to make nice, detailed sketches.
 {% include image-gallery.html images="arm3-sketch.jpg" %}

-Some other highlights of this design include the see-through pocketing, which took me almost 5 straight hours one night.
+Some other highlights of this design include see-through pocketing:
 {% include image-gallery.html images="arm3-pocketing.jpg" %}
-And a fish, for fun!
+And a fish:
 {% include image-gallery.html images="arm3-fish.jpg" %}

 # Manufacturing
 I directed the manufacturing of this arm, making all the drawings for parts, giving them to the manufacturing team, and keeping track of a manufacturing list.
-Here are some photos of the process:
 {% include image-gallery.html images="arm3-printed-parts.jpg, arm3-on-robot.jpg, arm3-final-build.jpg, arm3-final-on-robot.jpg" %}

 # Competition - Pit Crew!
 At competition, I was selected to be on the 6-man pit crew because of my dedication and expertise in robot design.
 My pit crew experience was intense.
 When the robot came back broken from a match, the pit crew often had mere minutes to repair it before the next match.
-Stress was intense, communication was key, and time was always running out.
-Through this experience, I learned how to analyze mechanisms quickly, work effectively with my pit crew mates, and screw a bolt in at lightning speed.
+Stress was high, communication was key, and time was always running out.
+Through this experience, I learned how to analyze mechanisms quickly, work effectively with my pit crew mates, and screw a bolt in very, very quickly.
 That 2023 Season, Code Orange made it to the Einstein Field, where the top 24 teams out of thousands worldwide compete for the top spot.

 {% include image-gallery.html images="arm3-full-robot.jpg" %}